anycable/docs.anycable.io/docs/v1/deployment/heroku.md

 ### Pushing code

+To keep the applications in sync, you need to deploy them simultaneously.
+The easiest way to do that is to configure [automatic deploys](https://devcenter.heroku.com/articles/github-integration#automatic-deploys).

-Don't forget to push code to the AnyCable app every time you push the code to the main app:
+If you prefer the manual `git push` approach, don't forget to push code to the AnyCable app every time you push the code to the main app:

 ```sh
 git push anycable master
 ```

-Alternatively, you can configure [automatic deployments](https://devcenter.heroku.com/articles/github-integration#automatic-deploys).

-## Using with Heroku Review apps
+## Using with review apps

 Creating a separate AnyCable app for every Heroku review app seems to be an unnecessary overhead.